University Counseling Centers: Pros and Cons to Consider

 What Are the Benefits of Getting Therapy from a University Student?

-There are many hidden—and not-so-hidden—benefits of seeing a less experienced therapist.
-There are so many, in fact, that we’ve written a whole other article about them.
-The tips box below provides a summary of those benefits.
+There are so many benefits, in fact, that we’ve written a whole other article about them.
+The tips box below provides a summary of why it might be worth it to see a less experienced therapist—and why you might even prefer it.

 PRO TIP